petermsiegel/pmsLibrary/src/∆F_Help_ExplicitStyle.md

 - Multiline (matrix) output built up field-by-field, left-to-right, from values and expressions in the calling environment or arguments to **∆F**;

-  - After all fields are generated, they are concatenated (after appropriate vertical conformation) to form a single **_returned_** character matrix, as in this simple example:
+  - after each field is generated, it is conformed to and concatenated with every other field to form one character matrix, as in this simple example:

   ```
     tempC← ⍪35 85